Linet-a/HIV-Patient-Treatment-Non-Adherence-Prediction/README.md

   Visual summaries of adherence trends and demographic distributions.

 - 🤖 **Machine Learning Model:**
-  A predictive model (e.g., Random Forest / XGBoost) trained to classify adherence vs. non-adherence.
+  A predictive model (Random Forest) trained to classify adherence vs. non-adherence.

 - 🔍 **Explainability with SHAP:**
   SHAP (SHapley Additive exPlanations) is used to: